 There will likely be less news for this series than a Bond movie, but if you are looking for news, this will be the place it’s aggregated.

-The newest news will be added to the top of the post.
+The latest news will be added to the top of the post.
 As with everything on the internet, rumors can be rampant so readers beware.

 For more news on the Slough House books click here.